CTN-Originals/CustomSlowMode/README.md

-# CTN_DiscordTS-Template
+# Custom SlowMode
-A Template for a discord bot using discordjs in typescript.
+A discord bot that allows you to set a custom slowmode on any channel with some extra useful options that discord doesn't provide.